 Quite confusing indeed!!

-It’s pretty basic batter, for a ‘universal’ crêpe that you can eat both in a savory and sweet variation use these:
+For a ‘universal’ crêpe that you can eat both in a savory and sweet variation you’ll need these ingredients:

 - 4 eggs

 - 2 ¼ cups of milk

 - 2 tablespoons of melted butter